pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/mcp.md

         ]
 ```

-Then, you can run the server with the following command, and the server will be available to consume from any MCP client:
+Then, I just needed to run the server with the following command, and the server would be available to consume from any MCP client:

 ```bash
 uv run website_firecrawl_service